Dildo: Shape

-One research, which used 33 dildos of various sizes found that the average length women chose (for their partner) was around 6,3 inches long and with a girth of 4,8 inches.
-That said, some women may prefer different sizes then the aforementioned, and the 3D printing of dildos gives the option of personalization (allowing to shape and size the dildo to the exact specific dimension that the user wants).
-Starting in 2012, 3D models of dildos became available for printing by individuals.
-The advantage of printing at home was not only personalization but also discretion.
+Starting in 2012, 3D models of dildos became available for printing by individuals, offering size personalization.
 This, however, did not take off at that time, in part due to the porosity issue of the materials used (which is mainly a problem if no condom is used over the dildo).
 Some websites have continued to exist however.
 Besides printing it at home, it is also possible to print it off at a fablab, makerspace, or 3D printing marketplace.
-All of these avoid needing to purchase a personal 3d printer for printing off 3D models.
+All of these avoid needing to purchase a personal 3D printer for printing off 3D models.